AUR0RACY/FloralCircadianR/README.md

 This package was developed as part of an assessment for 2024 BCB410H:
-Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `TestingPackage` welcomes issues, enhancement requests, and other contributions.
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `FloralCircadianR` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/AUR0RACY/FloralCircadianR/issues).
 Many thanks to those who provided feedback to improve this package.